How Lenire Treats Tinnitus

 Generally speaking, there are two types of tinnitus: Subjective Tinnitus and Objective Tinnitus.

-Subjective Tinnitus is tinnitus that only the person themselves can hear.
-This is the most common type of tinnitus, encompassing any and all of the aforementioned symptoms.
+- Subjective Tinnitus is tinnitus that only the person themselves can hear.
+This is the most common type of tinnitus.

-Objective tinnitus is tinnitus that your GP can hear when they do an examination and put a stethoscope to the ear.
+- Objective Tinnitus is tinnitus that your doctor can hear during an examination.
 This rare type of tinnitus may be caused by a blood vessel problem or ear muscle contractions.

 -